sphildreth/melodee/README.md

 Melodee is a music streaming server designed to handle millions of songs with ease and speed.

 ## Components
-* Melodee - Blazor Server with API that is both the front end manager for media files and database data but also a OpenSubsonic API server.
+* Melodee - Blazor Server
+  * Manager for media files; scanning and editing meta tag data.
+  * Manager for database data.
+  * OpenSubsonic API server.
 * Melodee.Cli - Command line interface for scanning media files.

 # WIP